Arrow7000/maoz-tzur/README.md

 - [ ] Add nusach Sefarad
 - [ ] Add nusach Edut HaMizrach
 - [ ] Add Octocat icon to link to repo on GitHub
+- [ ] Add credit to HebCal and ipgeolocation

 ### Fixes